What is debt and debt relief?

 All countries that reach the completion point under the enhanced HIPC initiative are eligible for the MDRI.
 Also, to comply with the IMF requirement that the institution’s resources be used in an evenhanded manner across its membership, the IMF Executive Board agreed that all member countries (including non-HIPCs) at or below the per capita annual income threshold of US$380 should also be eligible.

-In addition to participating in the Multilateral Debt Relief Initiative, the UK has its own initiative –the UK Multilateral Debt Relief Initiative – to assist with debt service payments to poor countries not eligible for debt relief under the MDRI.
+In addition to participating in the Multilateral Debt Relief Initiative, the UK put in place its own initiative –the UK Multilateral Debt Relief Initiative – to assist with debt service payments to poor countries not eligible for debt relief under the MDRI.

 Debt in developing countries is singled out as a principal cause of poverty, causing human suffering and misery and hampering economic development.